frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/e-on-left-thumb.md

-# Kyria RSTHD/Prime v41_R - Space on Right Thumb
+# Kyria RSTHD/Prime v41_R - E on Left Thumb

-This is the keymap with the space on the right thumb and E on the left, as in the original [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/).
+This is the keymap with the space on the E on the left thumb, as in the original [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/).
 For the swapped version, see the [main doc](../README.md#alpha-layer).

 <!--ts-->